 If you’re looking for a simple hors d’oeuvres or appetizer recipe guaranteed to impress your guests, then these Ham and Pastry Bites are ideal.

 These Ham and Pastry Bites are ideal when served hot, although taste just fine at room temperature too.
 When planning any finger food or hors d’oeuvres menu you will always want at least one hot food, so make this one your pick.
 Why do you always need a hot food?
 Because you will quickly run out of storage space in the fridge if you are only serving cold hors d’oeuvres at your party.
-If you’d like to make these ahead of time – an hour or two before the party starts – simply follow the make-ahead directions below the recipe.
+If you’d like to make this puff pastry ham appetizer ahead of time – an hour or two before the party starts, for example – simply follow the make-ahead directions below the recipe.
+This is the best ham appetizer I have ever made.

 - Very tasty; guests will be impressed

-- No thought required to put these together
+- No thought required to put together this ham pastry puffs recipe - fast and easy to make

 - Only 2 ingredients required, neither of which occupies much storage space